 Missed Test and Assignments Policy

-Steps of what to do if you fail to write a quiz or exam for a valid reason only:
+What to do if you fail to write a quiz or exam for a valid reason only:

 - Fill out the HMB Missed Assessment Form